The van is too small

 It sounds surprising, but items can go missing even in the seemingly straightforward journey from one property to another!
 If the removals team still have items from another move, or if you’re moving internationally with multiple legs of the journey, mistakes can be made.

 : Be sure to label and number all your boxes so you know exactly what you have.
 You could even tick them off on arrival at the new property so you can immediately tell if anything is missing.
 Be sure not to leave items unattended, or leave your doors open or unlocked whilst dealing with packing.
-Often having a removals team with a uniform, or being clear of who is working for you on arrival can make sure no one just comes along and takes anything.
+Often having a removals team with a uniform, and ensuring you're clear on who is working for you on arrival can make sure no one just comes along and takes anything.

 There are items that can’t be moved by the removals team